LCP LCP LCP

 Lead with Balance

-Understanding and managing these two dynamics of change requires different skill sets.
-To understand the business context, leaders must use strategic, analytical and critical thinking skills.
-They must have business acumen and understand the dynamics of the industry and the business system in which they operate.
-To understand and manage the human dynamic, leaders must be able to listen actively, seek feedback, communicate clearly and with empathy, act with integrity and consistency, and create an environment of trust and transparency.
+Understanding and managing the two dynamics of change requires different skill sets.
+To grasp the business context, leaders must draw on strategic, analytical, and critical thinking skills.
+They need business acumen and a clear understanding of their industry and the system in which they operate.

 Learn from Experience

-* Bridges, W. (2003).
-Managing Transitions.
-Making the Most of Change.
-(2nd Ed).
+Bridges, W. (2003).
+Managing transitions: Making the most of change (2nd ed.).
 Cambridge, MA: Da Capo Press.

 Subscribe to Our Blog